Police in South Carolina find body of missing 6-year-old Faye Swetlik

 "At this time no arrests have been made," Snellgrove said, adding "we need you to know that this is a fluid investigation and we are working diligently."

-A deceased male was found during the search, the police chief said, and that the investigation is only beginning.
+A deceased male was also found during the search, the police chief said, and the investigation is only beginning.

 She arrived safely at home, but went missing

 Faye was last seen playing in her front yard in Cayce after taking the bus home from school Monday.
-More than 250 officers and investigators have spent the last few days desperately searching for her.
+More than 250 officers and investigators spent the past few days searching for her.

 But sometime around 3:45 p.m., her family realized Faye was missing, he said.

-Note: - UPDATE: Noblesville police find two missing girls in Madison County